thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:53:17]
 **Bradley:**
 Now I'm walking you through these one by one in detail.
 Like down to earth, boots on the ground firsthand.
 Let's do this in the trenches, over the shoulder version, right?
 So you go, okay, cool, here's step 1.
-And that could be like a, an H3 subhead, so a smaller subhead, step 1, just like the WWAI, right, with AI, these letters, right?
+And that could be like a, an H3 subhead, so a smaller subhead, step 1, just like the WWAI, Write With AI Newsletters, right?

 [00:53:42]
 **Bradley:**